percona/everest-doc/docs/reference/troubleshoot.md

     catalog-operator   1/1     1            1           5m37s
     packageserver      2/2     2            2           3m2s
     ```

 2. Next,  the `everest-catalog` is installed, which serves as the repository for all the operators that Percona Everest supports.

-    Running the following command will list all `CatalogSources` in the `everest-olm ` namespace:
+    Execute the following command, `everest-catalog` should be present in the `everest-olm` ` namespace:

     ```sh
     kubectl get catalogsources -n everest-olm
     NAME              DISPLAY           TYPE   PUBLISHER   AGE
     everest-catalog   Everest Catalog   grpc   Percona     6m5s
     ```